Skip to content

 5. Use a program like UltiMaker Cura or Prusa Slicer and slice the STL file into GCODE

-6. Run on a 3D printer
+6. Run the GCODE file on a 3D printer

 Move the robot